nuthrash/Minax/MinaxWebTranslator/Readme.md

 - Step 5: Click Translate button in Target panel
 <img src="../Assets/Images/ScreenShots/MWT-WinDesktop-Target3-note.jpg" title="MWT Desktop Translator1">
   - The translated text would show on the Target box in Target panel. <br />
-  - The mapped text world be marked with bold.
+  - The mapped text would be marked with bold.

   <br />